 - a.
-Review policy information to verify coverage and resolve any coverage issues.
-Reservation of Right letters and Excess of Loss letters should be used when and where appropriate. - b.
-Contact involved parties and secure sufficient documentation of facts involving accident circumstances to verify occurrence and to establish degree of fault. - c.
-Secure documentation to verify that all alleged injured parties were actually involved in the accident.
+Reviewing policy information to verify coverage and resolve any coverage issues.
+Reservation of Right letters and Excess of Loss letters shall be used when and where appropriate. - b.
+Contacting involved parties and securing sufficient documentation of facts involving the accident circumstances to verify occurrence and to establish degree of fault.

-- d.
-Review and evaluate discrepancies and fraud indicators to determine scope of further investigation. - e.
-The setting of initial reserves should be timely, reasonable, and follow documented company policy.

-3. Contacts

-- a.
-Injured persons or their legal representative making a claim should be contacted within 2 business days of receipt of notice of injury for purposes of investigation and verification. - b.
-The named insured, if not an injured party, should be contacted within 3 business days of receipt of notice of injury for purposes of investigation and verification. - c.
-The insured operator, if not one of the above, should be contacted within 3 business days of receipt of notice of injury for purposes of investigation and verification.

-4. Loss Management

-a.
-Loss management, assessment, & verification tools should be used when appropriate to identify the disability claimed, the medical treatment, and whether the treatment and medical expenses are reasonable, necessary, and related to the auto accident.

-5. Follow-Up and Continuing Investigation
+- c.
+Securing documentation to verify that all alleged injured parties were actually involved in the accident. - d.
+Reviewing and evaluating discrepancies and fraud indicators to determine scope of further investigation. - e.
+Timely setting of reasonable initial reserves and following the documented company policy. - 3.
+Contacts - a.
+Injured persons or their legal representative making a claim shall be contacted within 2 business days of receipt of notice of injury for purposes of investigation and verification. - b.
+The named insured, if not an injured party, shall be contacted within 3 business days of receipt of notice of injury for purposes of investigation and verification. - c.
+The insured operator, if not one of the above, shall be contacted within 3 business days of receipt of notice of injury for purposes of investigation and verification. - 4.
+Loss Management - a.
+Loss management, assessment, and verification tools shall be used when appropriate to identify the disability claimed, the medical treatment, and whether the treatment and medical expenses are reasonable, necessary, and related to the auto accident. - 5.
+Follow-Up and Continuing Investigation